huggingface/huggingface-llama-recipes/gradio_demos/README.md

 ## Usage

-To start the Gradio demo, open the chatbot_demo Jupyter notebook and execute the cells.
+To start the Gradio demo, open the Jupyter notebook and execute the cells.
 The notebook will launch a Gradio interface, allowing you to interact with the Llama models for different tasks including general conversation, sentiment analysis, and text summarization.

-## Available Demos
+## Included Functionalities

 Below is a list of the available Gradio demos in this folder: